Bill Cowley: Legacy

 Cowley finished his career with 195 goals and 354 assists for 549 points in 549 NHL games.
 Upon his retirement, Cowley was the NHL career leader in assists (a distinction he had held from the 1944 season on forward) and points; he held both marks until he was surpassed by Elmer Lach in 1952.
 He led the league in hat tricks twice (1943 and 1944), in assists per game five times, and in points per game four times.
+His 1.29 points per game in the "Original Six" era is the most for all players to have played at least 100 games.

 His 1944 record of 1.97 points per game stood as the all-time mark until Wayne Gretzky surpassed it in 1981.
 Cowley later said of Gretzky surpassing his mark, "I never thought I'd see the day when a player would do that.
 I always thought that would be impossible."

-Throughout his career, Cowley built a reputation as one of the greatest passers of his generation.
-Over the course of his 13 NHL seasons, he finished as the league’s assist leader three times, showcasing his remarkable vision and awareness on the ice.
-Known for anticipating where his teammates would be, Cowley preferred to create scoring chances for others rather than take the shot himself.
-His disciplined style also meant he spent little time in the penalty box, consistently putting team success above individual play.
-With his ability to read the game and orchestrate plays, many considered him the premier playmaking center of his era.
-Remembered as unselfish, intelligent, and consistently effective, Cowley is often described as the prototype of the modern playmaking center and one of the greatest playmakers in NHL history, which made him a player whose style foreshadowed the brilliance of later legends.
+Throughout his career, Cowley had a reputation as one of the greatest passers of his generation.
+Across 13 NHL seasons, he finished as the league’s assist leader three times, showcasing his remarkable vision and awareness on the ice.
+He was known for creating chances for teammates rather than take the shot himself.
+His disciplined style also meant he spent little time in the penalty box,.
+Many considered him the premier playmaking center of his era.
+He is remembered as unselfish, intelligent, and consistently effective.
+Cowley preceded the modern playmaking centers and his style foreshadowed modern greats.
 This led to him being dubbed the Wayne Gretzky of his era.

 Jack Adams remarked that Cowley was the greatest stick handler he had ever seen.

 Cowley was the last active player who had played for the Senators/Eagles franchise.
 He was inducted into the Hockey Hall of Fame in 1968, as the sole inductee into the Players category that year.
 In 1998, he was ranked number 53 on The Hockey News list of the 100 Greatest Hockey Players.

 He is regarded as one of the best players in Bruins history.
 He was honored during the team's centennial celebrations in 2024 as one of the top 100 Bruins players of all time and was named to the Bruins All-Centennial Team.